-Use of the above guidance, and results of the risk analysis in the safety analyses for WIPP, indicate that operational dose estimates for the WIPP are significantly below dose criteria, and are consistent with DOE's ALARA (10 CFR 835 § 835.2, Definitions) concept.
+Use of the above guidance, and results of the risk analysis in the safety analyses for WIPP, indicate that operational dose estimates for WIPP are significantly below dose criteria, and are consistent with DOE's as low as reasonably achievable (ALARA) (10 CFR § 835.2, Definitions) concept.
 The WIPP EMP encompasses a comprehensive set of variables that detect environmental impacts.
 Also, the EMP scope and intensity may be adjusted using a graded approach appropriate to the situation, in response to changing facility processes, environmental conditions, and program results.